Xilinx/Vitis_Libraries/database/docs/src/guide/sort/bitonic_sort.rst

    :align: center

-Bitonic sort have giant data throughput and it demands large resource same time.
-It is well-fitted for the application with high band of data input.
+Bitonic Sort has giant data throughput, and it demands large resource same time.
+It is well-fitted for the application with a high band of data input.
 The table shows the resource consumption for an instance of bitonic sort with input bitwidth=32.

                         +-------------------+----------+-----------+-----------+-----------+
                         | BitonicSortNumber | 8        | 16        | 32        | 64        |